 To make a basic hyaluronic acid serum you simply mix powdered version of the gentle acid into distilled water and allow to reconstitute over a period of a few hours.

 Where to Buy Hyaluronic Acid Powder?

 While capsules are readily available at most vitamin shops, loose powder can be a little harder to find.
-I purchased this brand off of Amazon to make mine.

 DIY Hyaluronic Acid Serum

 I put my diy serum in a one ounce glass bottle with dropper.
 The simple recipe can very easily be multiplied to make an amount that suits you, but keep in mind unless you use a preservative this has a refrigerated shelf life of about 2-3 weeks.
-A small amount of this hydrating serum covers a lot of skin, so one ounce should be plenty for that time frame.
+A small amount of this hydrating serum covers a lot of dry skin, so one ounce should be plenty for that time frame.